Emergent Spin Supersolids in Frustrated Quantum Materials: Spin supersolids in Ising triangular antiferromagnets

 \subsection{Effective model and global phase diagram}

-The effective model for $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$ is described by the Hamiltonian in Eq.~(\ref{eq_H_spin_half}), with easy-axis anisotropic interactions close to the Ising limit.
-The estimated interaction parameters~\cite{chen2024phase,zhu2024continuum,Zhu2025wannier} are consistent with the pronounced anisotropy of Curie-Weiss temperatures measured under in-plane and out-of-plane magnetic fields~\cite{zhong2020frustrated}.
+The effective model for $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$ is described by the Hamiltonian in Equation~(\ref{eq_H_spin_half}), with easy-axis anisotropic interactions close to the Ising limit.
+The estimated interaction parameters~\cite{chen2026phase,zhu2024continuum,Zhu2025wannier} are consistent with the pronounced anisotropy of Curie-Weiss temperatures measured under in-plane and out-of-plane magnetic fields~\cite{zhong2020frustrated}.

-On the theory side, early studies based on cluster mean-field theory combined with finite-size scaling~\cite{yamamoto2014quantum} suggested that the phase diagram for all $J_{z}/J_{xy}>1$ is qualitatively similar upon tuning the magnetic field.
-More recently, however, calculations using the infinite projected entangled-pair states (iPEPS) method~\cite{xu2025simulating} revealed that, for parameters relevant to $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$, a distinct $\Psi$-type spin state emerges in the high-field regime instead of the V-type spin supersolid phase.
-The $\Psi$-type spin state corresponds to a $\pi$-coplanar configuration~\cite{yamamoto2014quantum}, as discussed in more detail below.
-In the zero-field limit, a Y-type spin supersolid phase has been proposed based on quantum Monte Carlo simulations~\cite{wang2009extended,heidarian2010supersolidity} and DMRG calculations~\cite{gallegos2025phase}, while studies that are primarily based on exact diagonalization methods have suggested a possible spin solid phase with a gapped magnon in the highly anisotropic limit $J_{z}/J_{xy}\gg 1$~\cite{ulaga2025easy,ulaga2025anisotropic}.
+On the theory side, early studies based on cluster mean-field theory combined with finite-size scaling~\cite{yamamoto2014quantum} have suggested that the phase diagram for all $J_{z}/J_{xy}>1$ is qualitatively similar upon tuning the magnetic field.
+More recently, however, numerical calculations using the infinite projected entangled-pair states (iPEPS) method~\cite{xu2025simulating} have revealed that, for parameters relevant to $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$, a distinct $\Psi$-type spin state emerges in the high-field regime instead of the V-type spin supersolid phase.
+The $\Psi$-type spin state corresponds to a $\pi$-coplanar configuration~\cite{yamamoto2014quantum} with vanishing peaks in the longitudinal component of the static spin structure factor but finite peaks in the transverse spin structure factor.
+In the zero-field limit, a Y-type spin supersolid phase has been proposed based on quantum Monte Carlo simulations~\cite{wang2009extended,heidarian2010supersolidity} and DMRG calculations~\cite{gallegos2025phase,kadosawa2026nontrivial}, while studies that are primarily based on exact diagonalization methods have suggested a possible spin solid phase with a gapped magnon in the highly anisotropic limit $J_{z}/J_{xy}\gg 1$~\cite{ulaga2025easy,ulaga2025anisotropic}.